 How to Drop a Database in SQL?

 Dropping a database means deleting an existing database from SQL Server.
 It is a good practice to delete the database that is not in use as it saves memory.
 DROP is a DDL command.
-In SQL DROP DATABASE statement is used to drop all the table that exists inside the particular database and delete that database.
+The SQL DROP DATABASE statement is used to drop all the table inside the particular database and delete that database.

 DROP DATABASE db_name;